Marketing to Physicians: What You Need to Know

 Improve your english vocabulary while fine-tuning your dSLR front/back focus

-Doctors comprise of less than one percent of the United States population.
+Doctors comprise of less than half of a percent of the United States population.
 Surely this minuscule percentage is a small enough target, right?

 Not so fast!